 It’s Impossible to Get Bored in Barcelona

-The second largest metropolitan area in Spain, Barcelona, is famous in tourism agencies for plenty of reasons, but above all: it’s impossible to get bored.
+The second largest metropolitan area in Spain, Barcelona, is famous for tourism agencies for plenty of reasons, but above all: it’s impossible to get bored.

 It has tons of beaches alongside the northern part of the city (which is next to the coast) where you can go have fun all day if you wake up early and the weather is nice.